okeshawarz/prospectus/keshawarz_prospectus_v2.md

 1. To what extent are gains from public goods and productivity increases captured by landlords?

-2. How do the pecularities of urban growth (agglomeration, long-lived structures) affect the distributions of wages, profits, and rents?
+2. How do the peculiarities of urban growth (agglomeration, long-lived structures) affect the distributions of wages, profits, and rents?

 3. What is the relationship between wages, profits, and rents in an urban economy?
 What are the structural features of this relationship, and what drives their apparent variation across cities?